Updated: 23 hours ago

 Cardiovascular fitness pertains to the efficiency at which the heart and vascular system can deliver oxygenated blood to the working muscles.

 Large maximum cardiac output (stroke volume) distinguishes champion endurance athletes from well-trained athletes.

-A mere 60 minutes per week of moderate aerobic exercise (such as gardening or walking) is enough to maintain general health and cardiovascular fitness.
+For those who are untrained, just 60 minutes per week of moderate aerobic exercise (such as gardening or walking) is enough to maintain general health and cardiovascular fitness (according to McArdle).

-Engaging in regular cardiovascular exercise has been shown to reduce susceptibility to strokes and coronary heart disease.
+Engaging in regular cardiovascular exercise has been shown to reduce stroke and coronary heart disease risk factor.

 Greger, M. Stone, G (2017) How Not to Die.
 USA.
 Macmillan.

 Lieberman, D. (2021) Exercised: The Science of Physical Activity, Rest, and Health.
 Penguin.
 USA.

 McArdle, W. D., Katch, F. I., Katch, V. L (2001) Exercise Physiology Fifth Edition.
 Lippincott, Williams & Wilkins.